 One of the things that had been holding me back from entertaining a wood wall was all of the layers of work it would take.

 - Cutting the boards

 - Sanding the boards

 - Staining the boards

 That could have taken, the way my life is set up, another lifetime.

-So these boards, to me, meant I could have my wood wall.
-In all it’s glory.
-With only like half the work.
+These boards, to me, meant I could have my wood wall.
+In all its glory.
+With only half the work.